Lords of Karma: Gameplay

 The accumulation of points is affected by the player's ability to complete tasks (such as retrieving a rare object or returning a kidnapped princess to her father), the offering of treasures to the gods and praying, and the treatment of other characters in the game (killing a friendly character results in a substantial drop in karma points, for example).
 If the player is killed before the needed number of points is accumulated, the player is "reborn" atop a mountain, and his/her inventory of goods is scattered randomly around Golconda.
-(If a player's karma points are in the negative range, he or she also briefly "burns in hell" to cleanse any sins.)
+(If a player's karma points are in the negative range, they also briefly "burns in hell" to cleanse any sins.)

 A major flaw in the game was its load time.
 Even after it had been loaded via data cassette, which was a lengthy process in itself - the game manual warns that it can take as long as 10 minutes - the game would require some time to set itself up for every play (the manual refers to this as "setting up the board").
 Depending on the processing speed of the computer, this load time could last five minutes or more.
 However, the game only needed to do this once per play.
 One could also argue that the element of randomness that seemed present in the map was actually a flaw, as exits seemed to appear and disappear spontaneously.
 Leaving and entering the room from a different exit or simply typing the look command repeatedly would usually resolve this.
 The game's parser also caused a number of grammatical errors.